Your Company Website vs. Facebook – The Greatest Online Rivalry

 Other users cannot take your copyrighted photograph and use it in their catalog, but protections are severely diminished on Facebook, compared to content on your own website.
 Here’s an excerpt from their data policy:

-You should consider who you choose to share with, because people who can see your activity on our Products can choose to share it with others on and off our Products, including people and businesses outside the audience you shared with.
+You should consider who you choose to share with.
+People who can see your activity on our Products can choose to share it with others on and off our Products, including people and businesses outside the audience you shared with.

 When you create a post or send a message on Facebook, you agree to allow several sharing options: